copyright©2025

 John nodded, silent but alert, his presence a shield.
 I needed distance, a moment’s escape.

-Teri, we need to talk.
-Please, just give me a chance.
+"Teri, we need to talk.
+Please, just give me a chance to talk."

 “I came to say goodbye.
 I’m leaving soon.
 I thought we should bury the hatchet.
-I also withdrew the original complaint—I want peace,” I said, voice steady despite tension coiling in my stomach.
+I also withdrew the original complaint—I want peace,” I said, voice steady despite the tension coiling in my stomach.

 “The lawyer said you were hospitalized… something about a bruised neck,” I replied, pulse steadying.